nvim-telescope/telescope.nvim/developers.md

 local conf = require("telescope.config").values
 ```

-- `pickers` is the main module which is used to create a new picker.
+- `pickers`: main module which is used to create a new picker.
-- `finders` provides interfaces to fill the picker with items.
+- `finders`: provides interfaces to fill the picker with items.
-- `config` the `values` table holds the user configuration.
+- `config`: `values` table which holds the user's configuration.
 So to make it easier we access this table directly in `conf`.

 ### First Picker